Torsitano/message-test/cdk/README.md

-# Claim Check Serverless Object Processing Construct
+# Claim Check Serverless Object Processing Construct - CDK

 This is a demo repo for a serverless deployment for processing S3 Objects based on the [Claim Check](https://aws.plainenglish.io/an-introduction-to-claim-check-pattern-and-its-uses-b018649a380d) pattern.